dooco/pp4/README.md

 #### Final deployment

 - In settings,
     - Set DEBUG to False.

-If this is not done, cloudinary images won't be served and traceback error messages will be shown to the user (which can also reveal credentials that can benefit hackers).
+    - Set X_FRAME_OPTIONS = 'SAMEORIGIN'

     - Update Heroku configuration settings.
-Remove CollectStatic.
+Remove COLLECTSTATIC.

+If this is not done, on error, traceback error messages will be shown to the user (revealing credentials and other secure information).